 Preheat oven to 350 degrees.
-Line 2 12-cup muffin pans with paper liners.
+Line two cupcake pans with paper liners.

-Comine flour, baking powder, salt, and xanthan gum.
+Combine flour, baking powder, xanthan gum, and salt.
 Set aside.

-Portion into cupcake liners.
-A 2 oz disher will give you a near perfect size, and nearly always 24 cupcakes.
-Bake for 18-22 minutes, or until lightly browned and a toothpick inserted into the center comes out clean.
+Portion into cupcake liners with a 2 oz disher.
+Bake for 18-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

 1/2 c. shortening

 2 lbs. powdered sugar